 Habitat and Ecology

+This species inhabits montane tropical rainforest.
 One individual was found in primary forest, and the others in secondary forest, indicating that this species has at least a degree of tolerance to habitat degradation.
-Individuals were found on dead leaves, and on a small log on the bank of a small stream.
+Individuals were found on dead leaves, and on a small log on the bank of a small stream, and in cracks of rocks (Inger and Iskandar 2005, M. Kamsi pers. comm.
+May 2017).
 This species is presumed to breed by larval development in streams.

-The major threats in this region are logging and deforestation for small-scale agriculture or tea plantations.
-Not only are these a direct threat through loss of habitat, but habitat degradation through loss of humid shaded leaf-litter is also likely to be a problem.
-Deforestation and agrochemicals will also reduce the number of clear-flowing unpolluted streams available to the larvae.
+The major threats to this species are logging and deforestation due to small-scale agriculture and tea plantations.
+Not only are these a direct threat through loss of habitat, but habitat degradation through the loss of the humid shaded leaf-litter microclimate the species needs is also likely to be a problem.
+Deforestation and agrochemicals also reduce the number of clear-flowing unpolluted streams available to the larvae.

 Red List Status